Guangzhou (Guangdong) City Information

 Guangzhou was also designated as a national commercial distribution hub under the 2015-2020 China Commercial Distribution Node Cities Layout Plan, a recognition of its nationally-connected network of motorways and railways.
 In terms of air connectivity, Guangzhou’s Baiyun International Airport now has more than 50 international services, as well as servicing 100 domestic destinations.
 Overall, it is mainland China’s third-busiest airport and handed 65.8 million passengers in 2017.
 The city’s port, meanwhile, has a cargo handling capacity of 590 million tons and a throughput capacity of 20.37 million standard containers.

 Of all the mainland cities engaged in cross-border e-trading, Guangzhou’s level of investment and overall involvement has seen it established as far and away the most significant player.
-According to the 2016 figures from the China Customs Service, the total import-export value of China’s cross-border e-commerce was RMB49.96 billion (US$7.5 billion).
-Of this, Guangzhou contributed RMB14.68 billion, some 29.4% of the total.
+In 2017 Guangzhou’s total import-export value of cross-border e-commerce was RMB 22.77 billion, grew by 55.1%.

 In April 2015, the Nansha New Area sub-zone of the China (Guangdong) Pilot Free Trade Zone was officially launched.
 This ushered in a free trade in services with Hong Kong and Macau and saw the opening of a new shipping and logistics centre with a focus on international trade and a brief to lead the way in terms of financial innovation.